Sam Nartey George

-Samuel Nartey George (born 22 January 1985) is a Ghanaian politician.
-He is a member of the National Democratic Congress.
+Samuel Nartey George (born 22 January 1985) is a Ghanaian politician and a lawyer.
+He is a member of the National Democratic Congress (NDC).
 He defeated E. T. Mensah to represent the party in the 2016 parliamentary elections for the Ningo-Prampram Constituency.
 He again won the 2020 Ghanaian general election and the 2024 Ghanaian general election and is currently a member of the ninth Parliament of the Fourth Republic of Ghana, representing the Ningo-Prampram constituency.
 He is from Ahwiam, Old Ningo.
+He is known for his dedication to national affairs and outspoken nature especially his strong stance against the LGBTQ+ community.

 Early life and education

 Sam Nartey George was born on 22 January 1985 in Somanya in the Eastern Region of Ghana.
 He obtained a BSc. in Agricultural Engineering (Soil & Water Engineering) from KNUST and an L.L.B from the University of London (External).
 He has an Executive Master (Dissertation) in Conflict, Peace, and Security) from the Kofi Annan International Peacekeeping and Training Center (KAIPTC).
-In December 2022, he graduated with an MSc in International Strategy and Diplomacy from the London School of Economics and Political Science (External).
+In December 2022, he graduated with an MSc in International Strategy and Diplomacy from the London School of Economics and Political Science.